 Getting a County Permit

 You’ll need to do it in person, but we still found that getting a county permit was easier than figuring out the state’s online permitting system.
 County sites are reserved by walking into a local County Parks office during business hours.
 Many of these sites are $3 per person, per night.
 Lydgate has numbered and assigned camp spots and is $25 a night.
-Get more information on Kauai’s camping website, including the office locations where you can pick up a permit.

 The Lihu’e Civic Center’s county campsite office is in the Pi’ikoi Building.
 Walk to the center of the building from any of the outside doors, and you’ll see the permit office kiosk window there.

 Let the kiosk attendant know which campsites you’d like to stay at, for which nights, and the attendant will check site availability.
 You will also need to fill out some paperwork.
 You’ll need to know the following information for your permit paperwork: names of campers, number of tents and approximate size (one-person, two-person, etc.) Note that you’ll need to pay for your permit(s) in cash, so either bring cash or use the ATM in the building.

 Once paid and booked, you’re set!
 The attendant will give you two copies of your permit(s) for your stay.
 One will stay with you, and the other will go in a plastic baggie the attendant gives you.
 You’ll tie that permit to your tent to show park rangers that you have paid for your permit.
 It’s particularly handy to have this attached to your tent in case rangers come around late at night.

 Local county campsite offices and hours are somewhat limited and not exactly reliable, so try to go mid-morning to avoid lunch hours and early closing times.
 I highly recommend planning your campsites for your whole trip in advance and booking them all at the Lihu’e Civic Center near the airport upon your arrival.